reidentify/Magisk-on-VphoneGaga/README.md

 # Magisk on VphoneGaga
 Set up a proper minial Magisk on VphoneGaga virtual machine without patching boot image

-Good news for anyone who want to run Magisk on VMOS that Vphone have proper system and can run Magisk properly.
+Good news for anyone who want to run Magisk on VMOS: Vphone have proper system and can run Magisk properly thanks to [emulator.sh](https://github.com/topjohnwu/Magisk/blob/master/scripts/emulator.sh) script by **topjohnwu**.
 Because VphoneGaga doesn't allow Magisk on init stage so I only put it run on late_start stage so Magisk modules cannot load which need to load after post-fs-data and before late_start stage.
 VphoneGaga kernel doesn't support mount namespace so impossible to make MagiskHide work.

   1. Download `vmostool_magisk.zip`
   2. Import to VphoneGaga.
 You can find it at `/sdcard/Documents`, extract to any folder.
 For example here `/sdcard/Documents/vmostool_magisk`.